 Massachusetts beaches typically have good water quality.
 In certain circumstances, however, particularly after heavy rains, contaminants can make the water unsafe for swimming.
 These websites can help you check the water quality (and temperature—another important quality condition!) before heading to the beach:

-Massachusetts Department of Public Health Marine Beaches in Massachusetts - This site provides results of mandatory water quality testing for public and semi-public marine beaches in Massachusetts.
+Massachusetts Department of Public Health Beach Water Quality - This site provides annual beach reports and results of mandatory water quality testing for public and semi-public marine beaches in Massachusetts through a searchable database.

 - Boston Harbor Beaches - Produced by the Massachusetts Water Resources Authority, this site gives monitoring results for beaches in Boston Harbor.